 In 1996, in Algeria, eight French monks of The Monastery Notre-Dame de l'Atlas of Tibhirine have a simple life serving the poor community that was raised around the monastery.
-During the Algerian Civil War, they are threatened by terrorist but they decide to stay in the country and not return to France.
-One night, they extremists break in the monastery and abduct seven monks.
+During the Algerian Civil War, they are threatened by terrorists but they decide to stay in the country and not return to France.
+One night, the extremists break in the monastery and abduct seven monks.
 A couple of months later, they are found dead in controversial circumstances.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil